-Sweat testing is only offered at the main campus location in Wauwatosa Monday through Friday, by appointment only.
+Sweat testing is offered at the Milwaukee campus Monday through Friday, by appointment only.
 Call (414) 607-5280 or click here.
 Learn more about sweat testing.

 Where do you offer glucose tolerance tests?

-Glucose testing is available Monday through Friday from 7 a.m. to 3 p.m. at the Wauwatosa location only.
+Glucose Tolerance testing is offered at the Milwaukee campus Monday through Friday only.
 Call (414) 607-5280 or click here.
 Learn more about glucose tolerance tests.

 What do we need to do to prepare for the test?

 Your physician should provide you with special instructions to prepare for the test, including whether your child needs to fast before the test.
 If the test requires specimen collection at home, your physician will provide specific instructions for storage and transport.
 Please follow these instructions.
 Learn more about how to prepare your child for a blood test.

 What should I bring to the outpatient laboratory?